Skip to content

 Do dynamic QR codes work without internet?

 The scan itself requires internet to reach the redirect server.
-However, the redirect is nearly instant — under 50ms on QRLynx.
-The brief server round-trip is imperceptible to users.
+QRLynx routes dynamic scans through Cloudflare-backed infrastructure, so the brief server round-trip is designed to feel instant to users.

 Which type of QR code is better for business cards?